Select Page

 The Reality of Radio Usage in Emergencies

 In reality, using a radio in an emergency does require a basic understanding of radio communications.
 However, for those who are willing to put in the time and effort, it is possible to become proficient in the use of radio equipment and be able to effectively communicate in an emergency.
 There is chaos in an emergency, things are broken, and people are confused.
-You can’t count on infrastructural working, and Murphy’s law will be in full force.
+You can’t count on infrastructur working, and Murphy’s law will be in full force.
 The ability to identify communication problems and work around them will likely be important.

 A radio sitting in a box